Unity-Technologies/ml-agents/docs/Training-Imitation-Learning.md

 1. First create two Brains, one which will be the "Teacher," and the other which will be the "Student."
-We will assume that the names of the Brain `Assets`s are "Teacher" and "Student" respectively.
+We will assume that the names of the Brain Assets are "Teacher" and "Student" respectively.
 2. The "Teacher" Brain must be a **Player Brain**.
 You must properly configure the inputs to map to the corresponding actions.
 3. The "Student" Brain must be a **Learning Brain**.